Here's a quick reference guide for substituting olive oil for butter or margarine in baking.

 Preheat the oven to 300 F.

-Combine the UP extra virgin olive oil, garlic, herbs, salt, and pepper in a shallow oven proof dish.
+Combine extra virgin olive oil, garlic, herbs, salt, and pepper in a shallow oven proof dish.

 Slice the tomatoes in half lengthwise, toss with the oil and seasonings, and place cut side down in the dish.